Everest Base Camp (EBC) Helicopter Tour with Landing – 1 day trip

 Explore the Himalayas

 While landing at Kalapatthar, the pretty Khumbu glacier comes into focus and stuns the viewers with its sparkling charm.
 Moreover, the actual attraction of this vantage point is the breathtaking view of Mount Everest (8848m).
 Numerous other peaks like Nuptse (7861m), Pumo Ri (7165m), Lhotse (8414m), and Cho Oyu (8188mm) among others.
 After some time, it is time to get into the helicopter and head to the Everest Base Camp.
-At the base camp of the world's highest mountain, the Mt.
+At the base camp of the world’s highest mountain, Mt.
 Everest (8848m), one can witness the glorious Khumbu Glacier and Icefall.
-Plenty of Himalayan panoramas is also visible from the base camp.
+Plenty of Himalayan panoramas are also visible from the base camp.

 Breakfast with the Himalayas

 The trip generally takes approximately three hours to complete, flying from Kathmandu and back.
 The highest altitude where the helicopter land at Kalapatthar, which is at an elevation of 5545m, slightly higher than even EBC (5364m).
 One can rest assured that the trip is jam-packed with wonderful cultural and natural sights since the distance from Kathmandu to Kalapatthar is around 150 km, which is enough to cover quite a bit of the beauty of northeastern Nepal.

 Climate/Season/Best time to Travel

 Since there is heavy rainfall in the summer and very dense snowfall in the winter, the best time to take this trip is in spring (March-May) or in autumn (September-November).
 In the summer, the swirly mists could cover all the mountains and not let anyone get a glimpse of the peaks below and in the winter, the snow would cover everything, including the helipads.
 The autumn season clears the skies from the fog and is the ideal time to witness the Himalayas in the Everest range.
 Similarly, the view of the landscapes is surreal during the spring when the trails are decorated with blooming floras in the Sagarmatha National Park.

 Sherpa- the guardians of the Himalayas